FlatFilers/demo-agent/src/documents/egressDocument.md

 Sending your data is easy and infinitely customizable via the Flatfile Platform.

+## Things you can do here

+Navigate to your Workbook and click Submit to see how easy it would be to Egress your Workbook.

 ## Making this Space

 This Space has been configured to run custom Egress code on Submit.